 About the group

 The core of Gallicantus is six highly motivated and skilled singers.
-Their will to found a specialist six-man group came from many years singing together in ensembles which include The King’s Singers, the choirs of Westminster Cathedral and Westminster Abbey, but above all the virtuoso ensemble, Tenebrae.
+Their will to found a specialist six-man group came from many years’ singing together in ensembles.
+Click on the photos above to display each group member’s personal biography.

 GALLICANTUS – ‘COCK CROW’ From the Aberdeen Bestiary – 12th Century